Respondent Resource Information

-A University Respondent Resource Coordinator is available to provide information on resources for students accused of sexual assault, sexual harassment, or other sexual misconduct.
+A University Respondent Resource Coordinator (RRC) is available to provide information on resources for students accused of sexual misconduct.
 The Respondent Resource Coordinator will assist a Respondent with: obtaining emotional support through counseling; navigating the disciplinary process; and assisting with other questions and concerns.
 Members of the Respondent Resource Coordinator Team do not act as legal counsel and generally are unable to serve as Advisors in University disciplinary proceedings.

 Respondents can contact the following for information on University’s procedures, rights and responsibilities of the Complainant and Respondent, prohibition on retaliation and for assistance in obtaining University resources:

 Title IX Coordinator, Ms. Ryan Rost (610) 519-8805 firstname.lastname@example.org

 Dean of Students Office (610) 519-4200 email@example.com

 Members of the Respondent Resource Coordinator Team are required to share reports of sexual misconduct with the Title IX Coordinator.
 Respondents are encouraged to utilize confidential counseling services at the University Counseling Center.
 Note that confidentiality will be maintained by a counselor or therapist under all circumstances except when there is an immediate threat of serious harm to a person.
 This means that, in almost all circumstances, these people are not required to report any information to anyone without permission.
 Appointments are available Monday – Friday during normal business hours and can be scheduled by calling (610) 519-4050.
 Priests acting in a pastoral capacity are also available as confidential resources.